chimera-linux/turnstile/README.md

 is once it has started its autostart services).
 It does so via an internal notification mechanism.

+### XDG_RUNTIME_DIR handling

+Usually, `XDG_RUNTIME_DIR` is managed by another daemon, typically `elogind` for Chimera.
+However, some people may not be running `elogind` or a similar solution.
+The PAM module automatically detects this and makes the daemon manage the runtime directory for you.

+It takes care of both creation and cleanup automatically as sessions are logged in and as they go away.

+To prevent it from managing rundir, you simply have to have something else manage it before; that means specifying that earlier in the PAM config file.
+Or, if you want to force that off, you can pass the `norundir` extra PAM argument.

 ### Dbus handling

 The daemon also supports handling of D-Bus session bus.
 If the socket